corentin-dev/smmR/papers/paper.md

 # Acknowledgements

+We acknowledge Mathilde Sautreuil, Caroline Berdard and Dominique Cellier for the help they provided in creating the first working package SMM [@Barbu:2018].
 We acknowledge financial contributions from

 # References